-To assist the Board in undertaking its responsibilities, the Board has established two committees comprised of up to three Non-Executive Directors who are assisted, where appropriate, by the Corporation's CEO, Chief Financial Officer and other senior executives as appropriate.
+Accordingly, the Board has established two committees comprised of up to three Non-Executive Directors who are assisted, where appropriate, by the Corporation's CEO, Chief Financial Officer and other senior executives as appropriate.
 These are:

-- the Audit & Risk Committee; and - People & Safety Committee, which operate under separate Charters.
+- the Audit & Risk Committee; and - People & Safety Committee, which operate under separate charters.